 We are proud to provide an outstanding educational experience, using the most effective learning and teaching approaches, carefully tailored to suit the specific needs of your course.
 Apart from a small number of online-only courses, most of our courses consist of in-person, on-campus teaching, enabling full engagement with your lecturers and fellow students.

-In-between contact weeks the you will return to your full time positions as EMT’s working within WAST.
-This provides valuable opportunity to consolidate theory into practice whilst studying and earning.
+In-between contact weeks you will return to your full-time positions as EMTs working within WAST.
+This provides a valuable opportunity to consolidate theory into practice whilst studying and earning.

 During the second year of study, whilst on your ambulance weeks, you will have the following additional placements arranged:

 Placement learning provides learners with appropriate and relevant clinical opportunities in professional practice situations to support the refinement and further development of the knowledge and skills learned in a pre-registration healthcare program.

 During contact weeks you will have lead lectures, small group work sessions, practical skills teaching, Information Technology (IT), Virtual Learning Environments, simulation, learner-centred presentations and experiential Learning.

 Teaching is delivered by the Paramedic Sciences team, but also by specialist lecturers.